qixotic/s3-to-logstore/README.md

 * *format* - required, one of: `cloudfront`, `s3`, or `cloudtrail`
 * *transport* - required, a [Winston transport](https://github.com/winstonjs/winston/blob/master/docs/transports.md) object.
 * *reformatter* - function that takes a json object.
 If null, the default format is a string of key=value pairs.
 If you wish to log json, just return the object.
+* *callback* - function that takes an error param (may be null) and the Lambda function [handler's callback](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html).
+If this option is null, we log any error and call the handler's callback.

 ### Papertrail demo